Introduction

 Agricultural Producers

 In 2024, the number of organic agricultural producers in Italy rose to 87,042 producers (+2,851 producers y/y).
-This indicates expansion in organic agricultural production as more farmers adopt organic farming methods and enter the organic market.
+This reflects barriers to organic farming adoption, including technical challenges and market access constraints.

 All Operators

-In 2024, the total number of organic operators in Italy rose to 97,160 operators (+2,719 operators y/y), demonstrating growth across the entire organic supply chain, from production to processing and trade, as the organic market develops.
+In 2024, the total number of organic operators in Italy rose to 97,160 operators (+2,719 operators y/y), highlighting challenges in building a comprehensive organic sector infrastructure.

 Organic Crop Production